BrowserStackCE/browserstack-examples-specflowplus/README.md

     .Net Core:

     ```
-    set TEST_INFRA=DOCKER
+    set CAPABILITIES_FILENAME=capabilities-driver.yml
-    dotnet test --filter "TestCategory=Single"
+    dotnet test --filter Category=single
     ```

+-   Output

+    This run profile executes a specific test scenario on a single browser instance on your personal selenium grid.

-    To run a specific test scenario use the filter tagged to that feature file.
+-   To run a specific test scenario use the filter tagged to that feature file.

     .Net Core:

     ```
+    set CAPABILITIES_FILENAME=capabilities-driver.yml
-    dotnet test --filter "TestCategory=<Tag>"
+    dotnet test --filter Category=<Tag>
     ```

     where, the argument 'Tag' can be any profile configured with filters in feature files for this repository.

-    E.g. "Single", "Local".
+    E.g. "single", "e2e", "login", "user", "offers" and "product"

 -   Output

-    This run profile executes a specific test scenario on a single browser instance on your own machine.

--   Output

-    This run profile executes the test Feature file sequentially on a single browser, on your own machine.
+    This run profile executes the test Feature file sequentially on a single browser, on your personal selenium grid.

     -   After tests are complete, you can stop the Docker by running the following command:

     ```
     docker-compose down
     ```

--   Output

-    This run profile executes a specific test scenario on a single browser deployed on a docker image.

 ---